skycoin/User-Manuals/Checking the Genuineness of your Skycoin Hardware Wallet.md

 ### Scenario 1

-The display screen equipped on your Skycoin Hardware Wallet displays one of the following three messages when connected via USB port, marking the authenticity of your Wallet.
+The display screen equipped on your Skywallet displays one of the following three messages when connected via USB port, marking the authenticity of your Wallet.

-If the Skycoin Hardware wallet is genuine, then the screen will display the following message:
+If the Skywallet is genuine, then the screen will display the following message:

 **NEED SEED!**